Meteorological events that happened on March 15th:

 A rare tornado struck the Los Angeles area in California, moving from the coast through the community of Hawthorne.

 Suffocating dust storms occurred frequently in southeast Colorado between the 12th and the 25th of the month.
 Six people died, and many livestock starved or suffocated.
 Up to six feet of dust covered the ground.
 Schools were closed, and many rural homes were deserted by tenants.

 A tornado hit McPaul, IA while moving from southeast to northwest.
 Another tornado raced through Batesville, IL at 60 to 65 mph.
 Another tornado causing F4 damage killed 10 and injured 12 in St. Clair County, Missouri.
-This tornado was part of an outbreak that produced four different tornadoes and was responsible for 11 deaths and 42 injuries.
+A violent tornado touched down in the St. Louis metro area 5 miles southwest of Belleville, MO and moved north to O'Fallon, IL.
+Glass from a gas station was carried 25 miles.
+The tornado's roar could reportedly be heard for 10 minutes before the storm struck.
+This was part of an outbreak that was responsible for 11 deaths and 42 injuries.